What's this good for?

 - Design Systems - You can build and publish an entire design system from primo - both the interface and the actual components.

-- Developer Portfolios - Many developers still don't have portfolios because of the time involved in getting a site spun up.
+- Portfolios - Many developers still don't have portfolios because of the time involved in getting a site spun up.
 Well, now you have no excuse.

 - "Publish and Forget" Sites - Since your site is static you can just publish it, renew your domain every year, and sip margaritas on a beach somewhere without worrying about it getting hacked by a chechnyan gambling site.